Michael K. Lane

 Overview

-Michael is familiar with all stages of the litigation process, which helps him tailor efficient and cost-effective litigation strategies for each client.
-His significant trial experience also helps identify key issues at the early stages of litigation to effectively position cases that cannot be resolved short of trial.
+Mike has significant trial experience in state and federal courts, which helps him identify key issues at the early stages of litigation to effectively position cases that cannot be resolved short of trial.

-Prior to joining Day Pitney, Michael practiced law at a boutique litigation and bankruptcy firm.
+Prior to joining Day Pitney, Mike practiced law at a boutique litigation and bankruptcy firm.
 He also served as judicial law clerk for the Hon.
-Joyce London Alexander and then for the Hon.
-Judith Dein, both of the United States District Court for the District of Massachusetts.
+Joyce London Alexander and then the Hon.
+Judith Dein, both of the U.S. District Court for the District of Massachusetts.

 Experience

-Represent mortgagee and loan servicer in adversary proceeding relating to alleged misapplication of post-petition payments
+Represented mortgagee and loan servicer in four-day adversary proceeding bench trial relating to alleged misapplication of post-petition payments

-Represent commercial lessors and tenants in litigation relating to lease provisions and the impact of governmental COVID-19 orders
+Represented commercial lessors and lessees in litigation relating to lease provisions and the impact of governmental COVID-19 orders

 Obtained partial summary judgment on behalf of assignee of commercial mortgage and lost promissory note, entitling lender to recoup proceeds from foreclosure sale